binbinjiang/SL_Papers/README.md

 # LATEST Awesome AI Sign Language Papers

-Keywords: Sign Language; Sign Language Translation (SLT); Sign Language Recognition (SLR); Sign Language Linguistics
+**Keywords**: Sign Language, Sign Language Translation (SLT), Sign Language Recognition (SLR), Sign Language Linguistics

-## Papers about AI Sign language  [**UPDATING**]
+## AI Sign language Papers [**UPDATING**]

-In this repository, we have collected AI sign language (SL) papers for those interested in the field.
-To facilitate retrieval and viewing, we classify according to different criteria (by time, research types, institutions, etc.).
+In this repository, we have collected papers for those interested in the field of AI sign language (SL).
+For easy searching and viewing, we have categorized them according to different criteria (by time, type of research, institution, etc.).

-If these are useful to you, please **Star** this repo and we will update as soon as possible.
+If these are useful to you, please **Star** this repo and we will keep it updated.

 NOTE: There are overlaps among different categories.

 ## See Also
 - Collaborators & Contributors:
-  - Jiangbin Zheng, Westlake University & Zhejiang University, China
+  - [Jiangbin Zheng](https://github.com/binbinjiang), Westlake University & Zhejiang University, China
-  - Yidong Chen, Xiamen University, China
-  - Pei Yu, Xiamen University, China
+  - [Yidong Chen](https://github.com/ydc) & Pei Yu, Xiamen University, China
   - [Haodong Zhang](https://github.com/0aqz0), Zhejiang University, China
   - [Junfu Pu](https://github.com/Jevin754), University Of Science and Technology of China